jcachuryb/bwf_components/README.md

 bwf_components is a python module that will serve as the library of plugins available to the main componetisation module: bwf_core.

 ### A plugin
 A plugin, or component, is the basic working unit of the BWF_CORE app.
-It must have a blueprint file called **definition.json** and an implementation file called  **component.py**, where an execution function is declared.
+It is a self contained unit that needs a blueprint file called **definition.json** and an implementation file called  **component .py**, where an execution function is declared.
+Some plugins can be more complex and may include their own ``models.py, views.py and serializers``
+Note: If you add a views .py file, make sure you register them accordingly in the main ``urls.py`` file.

 ## Adding a plugin